 It may seem strange from today's perspective that there ever was a time when friendship between Russia and the U.S. was a part of the American folklore but during most of the 19th century, that was the case.
-I find it curious that not only
+I find it curious that not only did this friendship give way to a persisting, and at times obsessive hostility, but that it has also almost completely faded from memory.
+How should we account for that?
+To venture an explanation, we have to return to the devious scheming of the money changers.

 During the Civil War, the bankers were able to take advantage of the Union's dire financial straits to push through the National Banking Act of 1863.
 That act established the U.S. National Banking System, a form of central banking arrangement for the United States and the money changers' Trojan horse at the heart of the United States economic and political system.
-Abraham Lincoln resented the power of the bankers and was planning to use his authority to oppose them after his reelection and the conclusion of the Civil War.
-Just before the passage of the Act, in a letter to William Elkin, Lincoln wrote: "I see in the near future a crisis approaching.
+Abraham Lincoln resented the power of the bankers and would probably have used his authority to oppose them after his reelection and the conclusion of the Civil War.
+Just before the passage of the Act, in a letter to Wiliam Elkin, Lincoln wrote: "I see in the near future a crisis approaching.
 It unnerves me and causes me to tremble for the safety of my country...
 The money power of the country will endeavor to prolong its reign by working upon the prejudices of the people, until the wealth is aggregated in a few hands and the Republic is destroyed."
-[214] Lincoln's former Treasury Secretary, Salmon P. Chase expressed remorse about the passage of the National Banking Act, naming his agency's role in promoting it as, "the greatest financial mistake in my life.
+209 Lincoln's former Treasury Secretary, Salmon P. Chase expressed remorse about the passage of the National Banking Act, naming his agency's role in promoting it, "the greatest financial mistake in my life.
 It has built up a monopoly which affects every interest in the country."

-Unfortunately, Lincoln would never have a chance to push back against the bankers: almost as soon as the Civil War ended, a mercenary named John Wilkes Booth assassinated President Lincoln.[215]
-During his trial, some evidence emerged that Booth had been hired by, or on behalf of a group of international bankers.
-While that evidence had apparently been deleted from the public record,[216] the well-informed German Chancellor Otto Von Bismarck also cast the money changers as prime suspects in Lincoln's assassination: "The death of Lincoln was a disaster for Christendom...
+Unfortunately, Lincoln would never have a chance to push back against the bankers: almost as soon as the Civil War ended, a mercenary named John Wilkes Booth assassinated President Lincoln.
+210 During his trial, some evidence emerged that Booth had been hired by, or on behalf of a group of international bankers.
+While that evidence had apparently been deleted from the public record, 211 the well-informed German Chancellor Otto Von Bismarck also cast the money changers as prime suspects in Lincoln's assassination: "The death of Lincoln was a disaster for Christendom...
 I fear that foreign bankers with their craftiness and tortuous tricks will entirely control the exuberant riches of America and use it systematically to corrupt modern civilization.
 They will not hesitate to plunge the whole of Christendom into wars and chaos, in order that the earth should become their inheritance."

 Like many leading figures of that age, Von Bismarck understood the intrigues of the international bankers and was almost certainly correct in that assessment.
 Part of the bankers' "craftiness" involved financing the rise of a small group of oligarchs to control the key industries in the U.S. including petroleum, steel, transport, banking, and media.
 Oligarchs like J.P.
 Morgan, John Rockefeller, Henry Ford and Andrew Carnegie grew immensely rich and powerful.
 Just like the oligarchs in the 1990s Russia, these "robber barons" represented the interests of mostly European financiers who funded their ascent.
 However, securing control over America's key industries was only a part of their agenda.
 Beyond economic domination, they also sought to fashion the American society in ways that suited their long-term agenda.
-It is too far a digression for us to discuss at length what that long-term agenda was, but I believe that the formulation presented by Carroll Quigley in his 1966 book "Tragedy and Hope," was spot on.
-Quigley wrote that the bankers' ultimate objective was, "nothing less than to create a world system of financial control in private hands able to dominate the political system of each country and the economy of the world as a whole.
-This system was to be controlled in a feudalist fashion by the central banks of the world acting in concert, by secret agreements arrived at in frequent meetings and conferences."
-[217]
+It is too far a digression for us to